demandware-appsec/Content-Manipulator/README.md

 For code examples on using the library, extending the library, or adding to the library, please see [Examples](./EXAMPLES.md)

 ## Tests
-Included is a test suite ManipulatorTestSuite which executes sets of JUnit tests that cover over 95%+ of instructions in the library (some instructions are missed in defensive code branches).
+Included is a test suite which executes sets of JUnit tests that cover over 95%+ of instructions in the library (some instructions are missed in defensive code branches).

 ## License
 Copyright 2015  Demandware Inc, All Rights Reserved